adagora/stackoverflow-api-demo/README.md

-# Demo stackoverflow api
+# Demo stackoverflow

 tag browser UI provided by the StackOverflow API (https://api.stackexchange.com/docs).

 It includes:

-- pagginated table,
+- pagginated table
+- collapse table
 - selector component based on MUI
 - filtering
 - fetching by tanstack query
 - basic storybook
+- breadcrumb, that shows the path or hierarchy of the selected row
+- row selection functionality

 # Setup Instructions